mlswg/mls-protocol/draft-barnes-mls-protocol.md

 a change is made to the group state.

-An MLS handshake message encapsulates a specific message that accomplishes a change in group state, and also includes two other important features: First, it provides a GroupInitKey so that a new participant can observe the latest state of the handshake and initialize itself.
-Second, it provides a signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.
+An MLS handshake message encapsulates a specific message that accomplishes a change to the group state.
+It also includes two other important features: a GroupInitKey so that a new participant can observe the latest state of the handshake and initialize itself; it also provides a signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.

-Before considering a handshake message valid, the recipient MUST verify both that the signature is valid and that the Merkle inclusion proof is valid.
+Before considering a handshake message valid, the recipient MUST verify that both the signature and the Merkle inclusion proof are valid.
 The input to the signature computations comprises the entire handshake message except for the signature field.

 The Merkle tree head to be used for validating the inclusion proof MUST be one that the recipient trusts to represent the current